mrhashcoder/BuildFastKit/README.md

 ## Features

 - **Customizable Components**: Easily modify and extend components using Shadcn for a personalized design.
-- **Authentication**: Built-in login/authentication using NextAuth for seamless user management.
+- **Authentication**: Built-in login/authentication using Strapi for seamless user management.
 - **Marketing Pages**: Pre-configured templates for landing and marketing pages to accelerate your go-to-market strategy.
-- **Rapid Development**: Quickly set up SaaS applications with a pre-configured Next.js environment.
+- **Rapid Development**: Quickly set up SaaS applications with a pre-configured Next.js environment working with empty strapi backend
 - **Responsive Design**: Leverage Tailwind CSS for responsive and modern styling.
 - **App Router**: Optimize routing and performance with Next.js's app router.
 - **Non-SRC Based Structure**: Simplified code organization for easier navigation and maintenance.